-On January 1, 1989, the IGA granted to ACWWA all responsibility for and control over the District's operating system including relating operating assets, tap fees, contributions, revenues and expenses.
-The agreement provided for a lease of the District's property, plant and equipment, which expired upon the earlier of December 1, 2010, or the dissolution of the District or ACWWA.
+On January 1, 1989, the IGA granted ACWWA all responsibility for and control over the District's operating system relating operating assets, tap fees, contributions, revenues and expenses.
+The agreement provided for a lease of the District's property, plant and equipment.
+The lease was set to expire on either December 1, 2010, or the dissolution of the District or ACWWA, whichever came first.
 Pursuant to the IGA dated July 7, 1995, the District and ACWWA entered into a plan to dissolve the District.
-The voters of the District approved the plan and the Arapahoe County District Court, signed the Order of Dissolution March 4, 2000 officially dissolving the District.
+The voters of the District approved the plan and the Arapahoe County District Court signed the Order of Dissolution March 4, 2000 officially dissolving the District.
 All property, assets and water rights were turned over to ACWWA and any prior agreements between the two entities are subordinate to the July 7, 1995 Agreement.

-On February 6, 2002 ACWWA enter into an IGA with the Arapahoe county Water and Wastewater Public Improvement District (the PID).
-The PID was organized in 2001, pursuant to the provisions of Title 30, Article 20, Part 5, and CRS for the purpose of constructing certain public improvements to serve customers within and without its jurisdiction boundaries.
+On February 6, 2002 ACWWA entered into an IGA with the Arapahoe County Water and Wastewater Public Improvement District (the PID).
+The PID was organized in 2001, pursuant to the provisions of Title 30, Article 20, Part 5, and CRS for the purpose of constructing certain public improvements to serve customers both in and out of its jurisdiction boundaries.
 The IGA was amended and restated, in part, to have the PID replace the District as a party to the IGA.
 The PID retains ACWWA as an independent contractor to serve as its management agency.
-In consideration for ACWWA's commitment to provide management services, the PID agreed to issue general obligations bonds, certify a mill levy on property within the PID at a level sufficient to make the annual debt service payments as identified in the PID's annual capital plan.
+In consideration for ACWWA's commitment to provide management services, the PID agreed to issue general obligation bonds and certify a mill levy on property within the PID at a level sufficient to make the annual debt service payments as identified in the PID's annual capital plan.